SeaGL/seagl.github.io/health_and_safety_policy.md

 ## Masking

-We _encourage_ attendees to wear [facial coverings recommended by the United States Centers for Disease Control (CDC)](https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/types-of-masks.html) in all indoor spaces, any spaces where physical distancing cannot be maintained, and any other spaces designated by the conference organizers.

-We _require_ attendees, aside from the active presenter, to wear [facial coverings recommended by the United States Centers for Disease Control (CDC)](https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/types-of-masks.html) in all presentation spaces, including the keynote auditorium.
+We _require_ attendees, aside from the active presenter, to wear masks (as described in the "facial coverings" section below) in all presentation spaces, including the keynote auditorium.

-We _encourage_ the use of masks with an N95 or similar rating.
+We _require_ facial coverings to be made of a tight-knit, non-permeable material that completely covers the nose and mouth.
+Facial coverings should should be of N95 or equivalent rating, [as recommended by the United States Centers for Disease Control (CDC)](https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/types-of-masks.html).
 These are particularly effective at reducing exposure to viruses, allergens, and other pollutants that may cause COVID/flu-like symptoms.

+We _encourage_ attendees to wear masks (as described in the "facial coverings" section above) in all indoor spaces, any spaces where physical distancing cannot be maintained, and any other spaces designated by the conference organizers.

 We _commit_ to having a supply of high-quality facial coverings at the event and will supply any attendee who needs one, free of charge.